Drew-Alleman/drewalleman.xyz/_posts/2026-01-02-killing-floor-internal-dll-part-6-d3d9-endscene-imgui.md

 last_modified_at: 2026-1-2 10:38:22 -0700
 ---
 # Introduction
 In this post we’ll hook DirectX9’s `EndScene` to render an ImGui overlay.
-By the end, you’ll have a working menu drawn every frame, with input handled via a Win32 `WndProc` hook.
+By the end, you’ll have a working menu drawn every frame, with input handled via a Win32 `WndProc` callback.
 **Prereqs:** Visual Studio, DirectX9 headers/libs, MinHook, ImGui, and a **matching architecture** (x86 game → x86 DLL).

 Take a look at the following example that displays a texture to the screen.
 We will be hooking into the `EndScene` function at the end to render our own overlay each frame.